akeneo/pim-helpcenter/content/updates/quality/1-The-quality-score.md

 ## ...All your products...
 ::: meta-data type="New" ee-only="false"
 :::
 You'll also notice that this score and the Data Quality Insights tab are now available for both your variant products and product models!
-You will get specific quality scores for all your variant products so you can quickly identify the list of attributes you need to improve for a specific variant product.
+You get specific quality scores for all your variant products so you can quickly identify the list of attributes you need to improve for a specific variant product.
 We also deliver a quality score at the product model level so you can see at a glance on which level the attributes need to be improved (at the variant product or at the product model level).

 ![DQI on variant products](../img/dqi-for-a-variant-product.png)

-When you have improvement recommendations, you can simply click on your attribute to go directly to it and improve it under the Data Quality Insights tab.
+When you have improvement recommendations, you can simply click on your attribute and improve it right from the Data Quality Insights tab.
 This will make your job easier and allow you to react to poor data quality faster.

 ## ...On selected attributes!
 ::: meta-data type="New" ee-only="false" link-to-doc="../articles/manage-data-quality.html#data-quality-insights-activation-and-deactivation"